Polyphasic sleep: First sleep and second sleep

-Interrupted sleep is a primarily biphasic sleep pattern where two periods of nighttime sleep are punctuated by a period of wakefulness.
+One biphasic sleep pattern is sometimes described as segmented sleep, involved sleeping in two phases, separated by about an hour of wakefulness.
+This pattern was common in preindustrial societies, and it was most common to sleep early ("first sleep"), wake around midnight, and return to bed later ("second sleep").
 Along with a nap in the day, it has been argued that this is the natural pattern of human sleep in long winter nights.
 A case has been made that maintaining such a sleep pattern may be important in regulating stress.